What are Pocket Nappies?

 How do I wash nappies?

-Washing nappies is really very simple so do not panic.
+Washing nappies is really very simple so please do not panic or be put off.

-Simply store dirty nappies in the pail, separating any washable boosters, inserts or liners and closing the Velcro tabs over on themselves, and when ready put them in the washer on a 40˚ wash with half the recommended dose of detergent, give them an extra rinse and air dry.
+Store dirty nappies in the nappy pail, separating any washable boosters, inserts or liners and closing the Velcro tabs over on themselves.
+When you have a load ready, them in the washer on a 40˚ wash with half the recommended dose of detergent, give them an extra rinse and air dry.
 Thats all there is to it.

 While there is no one routine that will suit everyone due to variables such as soiling level, machine type, load size, water hardness and cycle used, the above is a good place to start and you can tweak if needed.

-Dry pail your nappies.
-This means that you simply pop them in a bucket and stick the lid on.
+- Dry pail the nappies.
+This means that you just pop them in a bucket and stick the lid on.
 There is no need to soak nappies as modern washers and detergents are very effective.

-Wash poopy nappies separately from your household laundry.
-If the nappies are just wet (wee is sterile) then they can be washed with other laundry
+- Wash pooey nappies separately from your household laundry.
+If the nappies are just wet (wee is sterile) then they can be washed with other laundry.

 Check the Velcro tabs are closed tightly on the nappies.
-Once the wrap Velcro tabs are closed, turn the wraps inside-out.
+Wash our wraps velcroed closed but inside out.
 Boosters and inserts are best removed from pocket nappies prior to washing.

 We advise washing at 40˚.
-All our nappies can be washed at 60˚ when necessary such as if baby gets nappy rash or thrush, but the hotter the regular wash the shorter the lifespan.
+All our nappies can be washed at 60˚ when necessary such as if baby gets nappy rash or thrush, but the hotter the regular wash the shorter the lifespan of the nappy.

-The above is all most parents need to know but for the few parents who need it we've included the sum of our (and the Nappy Science Gang) knowledge.
-Trust us - washing nappies really is easy once you've found the routine that works for you it isn't daunting.
+The above is all most parents need to know but for the few parents who need it we've included the sum of our knowledge below:

-Fabric softener?
-Do not use fabric softener in your nappy wash as it will coat the fibres and inhibit absorption.
+Fabric softener: Do not use fabric softener in your nappy wash - it will coat the fibres and inhibit absorption.

-Sanitisers?
-We do not recommend using sanitisers with your nappy wash.
+Sanitisers: We do not recommend using sanitisers with your nappy wash.
 Sanitisers will affect the elastic and Velcro components and shorten the life of your nappies.
-Besides, sanitisers aren't necessary as most detergents have a small amount of sodium percarbonate in them - which is the main ingredient of sanitizers.
-Our elastics can cope with the 5-15% sodium percarbonate that is in most brands of detergent.

-Drying?
-Drying nappies in direct sunshine is best as it naturally bleaches the fabric of any poo stains.
+Drying: Drying nappies in direct sunshine is best as it naturally bleaches the fabric of any poo stains.
 Placing them by, but not touching, a heat source is effective but do not place them directly on radiators as they may scorch.
-Try to avoid the tumble drier where possible as the fluff you clean out of the filter has to come from somewhere!
+Avoid using a tumble drier where possible as the fluff you clean out of the filter has to come from somewhere!
 If you do use a tumble dryer make sure it's on the low heat setting.
 Do not stretch the elastic when it is still warm from the drier.

-Do not tumble dry Wraps, pockets and OneSize nappies air dry very quickly after shaking off any surface water.
-Do not tumble dry these items as it will affect the laminate and make them less effective.
+Do not tumble dry Wraps, pockets and OneSize nappies - these air dry very quickly after shaking off any surface water.

 Phone: 0800 917 5770